Flu Shot (Vaccine) for Adults

 The flu shot is a vaccine given in your upper arm or thigh to help prevent influenza (the flu).
 The flu is caused by a virus.
 The virus spreads from person to person through coughing and sneezing.
 Several types of viruses cause the flu.
 The viruses change over time, so new vaccines are made each year.
 The vaccine begins to protect you about 2 weeks after you get it.
-The vaccine is offered every year starting in early fall.
-Get the vaccine as soon as recommended each year, usually in September or October.
+Get the vaccine as soon as it is available.

 Who should not get the flu shot or should wait to get it?

-You may need to wait to get the flu shot, or instead get the nasal spray.
+You may need to wait to get the flu shot, or instead get the nasal flu vaccine.
 Tell your healthcare provider if:

-- You had an allergic reaction to a flu shot, or you have any serious allergies.
+- You had an allergic reaction to a flu shot or any part of it.